-The Mid Day Meal Programme Management structure in Andhra Pradesh is as follows:
+❖ The Mid Day Meal Programme Management structure in Andhra Pradesh is as follows:

-1.3 Process of Plan Formulation (2019-20):
+1.3 Process of Plan Formulation (2020-21):

-The Commissioner of School Education conducted conference with all the State Level Officers, District Educational Officers, Assistant Directors (MDM) and field level Staff on implementation of MDM and preparation of AWP&B.
+❖ The Director of Mid-Day Meal & School Sanitation conducted conference with all the State Level Officers, District Educational Officers, Assistant Directors (MDM) and other field level Staff on implementation of MDM and preparation of AWP&B.

-- The District Educational Officers conducted district level meetings to formulate district-wise AWP&B. - For verification of District APW&B, zone wise meetings with the field officers were conducted by the Commissioner of School Education as follows.
+- ❖ The District Educational Officers conducted district level meetings to formulate district-wise AWP&B. - ❖ For verification of District APW&B, zone wise meetings with the field officers were conducted by the Commissioner of School Education as follows.

-Sl.No Name of the Districts Date 1 Zone-I Srikakulam, Vizianagaram and Visakhapatnam, Zone-II Chittoor, Ananthapuram, Kurnool and Kadapa, 23-04-2019 2 East Godavari, West Godavari, Krishna, Guntur, Prakasam and Nellore 24-04-2019
+Sl.No Name of the Districts Date 1 Zone-I Srikakulam, Vizianagaram and Visakhapatnam, Zone-II Chittoor, Ananthapuram, Kurnool and Kadapa, 14-02-2020 2 East Godavari, West Godavari, Krishna, Guntur, Prakasam and Nellore 15-02-2020

-- 2. Description and assessment of the programme implemented in the current year (2018-19) and proposal for next year (2019-20) with reference to: - 2.1 Regularity and wholesomeness of mid-day meals served to children; interruptions, if any, and the reasons there for problems areas for regular serving of meals and action taken to avoid interruptions in future: - With the proper monitoring and inspection by the concern authorities from state level to district, Mandal and school level the Mid-day-meal is being served to school children on all working days and no interruption is reported during the year 2018-19.

-2.2.
-System for cooking, serving and supervising Mid-day Meals in the schools:

-- LPG is used in preparation MDM in almost of all the schools.
-But, owing to insufficiency of subsidized cylinders the cooking on LPG became not viable in the schools where the enrolment is high. - Before and during cooking, the CCHs will take all the safety measures for cooking the meal in safety.
+- 2. Description and assessment of the programme implemented in the year (2019-20) and proposal for next year (2020-21) with reference to: - 2.1 Regularity and wholesomeness of mid-day meals served to children; interruptions, if any, and the reasons there for problems areas for regular serving of meals and action taken to avoid interruptions in future: - ❖ With the proper monitoring and inspection by the concern authorities from state level to district, Mandal and school level, the Mid-day-meal is being served to school children on all working days and no interruption is reported during the year 2019-20. - 2.2.
+System for cooking, serving and supervising Mid-day Meals in the schools: - ❖ LPG is used in preparation of MDM in almost of all the schools.
+But, owing to insufficiency of subsidized cylinders the cooking on LPG became not viable in the schools where the enrolment is high. - ❖ Before and during cooking, the CCHs are taking all the safety measures for cooking the meal. - CCHs are cleaned the vessels and washed their hands before cooking.

-- CCHs will be informed to have clean vessels and to take hand washing before cooking. - The HM or the teacher concerned will be present at the place of cooking and will check cooking process. - The School Management Committee will also check the cooking process. - The HM/teachers will taste the food after cooking.
-After tasting the food by HM/Teacher the food will be served to the students in the presence of the staff. - The Centralized Kitchens delivers cooked meals at school points one hour before serving in insulated containers.
-The Head Master of the school will take care of swerving meals with the help of CCHs working at school points. - Every day HM/Teacher will supervise the children hand washing with soap.
+- ❖ The Headmaster/Teacher is present at the time of cooking and checking the cooking process. - The School Management Committee also check the cooking process. - ❖ The HM/teachers tasting the food before serving to the Students.
+After tasting the food by HM/Teacher the food is served to the students in the presence of the staff. - ❖ The Centralized Kitchens delivers cooked meals at school points one hour before serving in insulated containers.
+The Head Master of the school is taking care of serving meals with the help of CCHs working at school points. - Every day HM/Teacher is supervising the children hand washing with soap before and after taking meal.